EARLY LIFE EFFECTS ON ENERGETIC DECISIONS

 Compensatory or “catch-up” growth may be an adaptive mechanism that buffers the growth trajectory of young organisms from deviations caused by reduced food availability.
 Theory generally assumes that rapid juvenile compensatory growth impacts reproduction only through its positive effects on age and size at maturation, but potential reproductive costs to juvenile compensatory growth remain virtually unexplored.

-I used a food manipulation experiment to examine the reproductive consequences of compensatory growth in Trinidadian guppies (Poecilia reticulata).
+We used a food manipulation experiment to examine the reproductive consequences of compensatory growth in Trinidadian guppies (Poecilia reticulata).
 Compensatory growth did not affect adult growth rates, litter production rates, or investment in offspring size.
 However, compensatory growth had negative effects on litter size, independent of the effects of female body length, resulting in a 20% decline in offspring production.
 We discuss potential mechanisms behind this observed cost to reproduction.

 adult strategies for coping with a poor start to life

 Low food availability during early growth and development can have long-term negative consequences for reproductive success.
 Phenotypic plasticity in adult life-history decisions may help to mitigate these potential costs, yet adult life-history responses to juvenile food conditions remain largely unexplored.
-I used a food manipulation experiment with female Trinidadian guppies (Poecilia reticulata) to examine age-related changes in adult life-history responses to early food conditions, whether these responses varied across different adult food conditions, and how these responses affected overall reproductive success.
+We used a food manipulation experiment with female Trinidadian guppies (Poecilia reticulata) to examine age-related changes in adult life-history responses to early food conditions, whether these responses varied across different adult food conditions, and how these responses affected overall reproductive success.

 Guppy females reared on low food as juveniles matured at a later age, at a smaller size, and with less energy reserves than females reared on high food as juveniles.
 In response to this setback, they changed their investment in growth, reproduction, and fat storage throughout the adult stage such that they were able to catch up in body size, increase their reproductive output, and restore their energy reserves to levels comparable to those of females reared on high food as juveniles.